-TEXTROOK & OTHER MATERIALS
+TEXTBOOK & OTHER MATERIALS

 - You are NOT required to buy any textbooks for this course.
 This is a Zero Textbook Cost ("ZTC") class.
 The textbooks are free and available on the Canvas course.
-All the course materials are Open Educational Resources ("OER") - You are required to have a reliable and easily accessible Internet connection to complete the online assignments. - You may need a basic calculator, which will not be provided. - What is an OER?
+All the course materials are Open Educational Resources ("OER") - You are required to have a reliable and easily accessible Internet connection to complete the online assignments. - What is an OER?
 Open Educational Resources ("OER")" includes textbooks, course materials, and full courses, modules, streaming videos, tests, software, and any other tools, materials, or techniques used to support the course objectives.
 An open source or open textbook is an OER textbook.
 Many open textbooks are distributed in either print, e-book, or audio formats that may be downloaded or purchased at little or no cost.
 In this course, you are not required to buy any materials as all the course materials are OER, which is free.